the spice that helps digest your Thanksgiving dinner

 Fennel will help us all avoid that not-so-celebratory-feeling of being over-stuffed and in need of digestive rescue.

-Let fennel free you up so you can celebrate the true beauty of the holiday weekend with gratitude, good food, and perhaps best of all, digestive peace.
+Let fennel free you up so you can celebrate the true beauty of the holiday season with gratitude, good food, and perhaps best of all, digestive peace.

 Happy Thanksgiving to you!

 Simple Ways to Use More Fennel